 We have four main areas of farm animal welfare concern that we campaign on:

-End cages for hens and confined pig farrowing crates
+End cages for egg laying birds and confined pig farrowing crates

 End live animal exports for slaughter